scalableminds/webknossos/docs/tracing_ui.md

 - `Highlight Commented Nodes`: When active, nodes that have a comment associated with them will be rendered with a slight board around them.
 This is useful for quickly identifying (important) nodes.

 #### Volume Options
+- `Brush Size`: The current size of the brush drawing tool.
 - `Active Cell ID`: Contains the active cell's ID.
 Enter a valid cell ID to label voxels with this cell ID.

 #### Other